 WHAT WE DON’T WANT

-• We don’t publish articles or photos that have appeared previously, or will appear simultaneously, in any other Caribbean publication.
+• We don’t publish articles or photos that have appeared previously or will appear simultaneously in any other Caribbean publication.

 • We don’t publish articles that attempt to secure free advertising on the pretext of furnishing news.
-If an article that stands on its own merit mentions specific events or businesses in a positive light, that’s okay, but we do not publish articles that could be seen as promotion for a specific event or business.
+If an article that stands on its own merit mentions specific events or businesses in a positive light, that’s okay, but we do not publish articles that could be seen as a promotion for a specific event or business.
 If an event or business has a genuine piece of news for our Business Briefs department, or if you want to promote a Caribbean marine-related club, charity, NGO, etcetera, we’re happy to share the news, but we do not pay for promotional items.

 • We don’t publish individual consumer complaints, regatta results complaints, or material submitted anonymously.
 (If you have a legitimate reason for requesting that your name not appear in print, this request will be considered.)